 What has been your most challenging moment personally or professional and how did you overcome that?

-of a former global company I worked for once challenged me as to why I was ‘always seated at the head table’ and it shook me that he questioned the sum of my parts- choosing to only see me one way.
+A male SVP of a former global company I worked for once challenged me as to why I was ‘always seated at the head table’ and it shook me that he questioned the sum of my parts- choosing to only see me one way.
 I focused thereafter on owning my fierce corporate woman identity, along with my feminine, sensual, maternal goddess identity.
 Show up, work your ass off, be smart, delegate, adore yourself and your beautiful family, and be all the things you want to be fluidly.

 What does wellness mean to you?
 And why is it important to you and your family?